robroc/covid-cases-canada/README.md

 - plotly
 - seaborn

 Plotly charts may not display in GitHub.
-You may need to donwload this notebook and install the [plotly widget for Jupyter](https://plotly.com/python/getting-started/).
+You may need to donwload the notebook and install the [plotly widget for Jupyter](https://plotly.com/python/getting-started/).